att/netarbiter/sds/openstack-helm-ceph-resiliency-test/disk-failure.rst

   (voyager4)$ rm -rf /var/lib/openstack-helm/ceph/journal1/osd/journal-sdh/*

-6. After replacing/restoring a storage drive associated with the failed OSD, destroy ceph-related information on it:
+6. Destroy ceph-related information on a storage drive associated with the failed OSD, if it has been previously used as an OSD backend:

 .. code-block:: console